Abu Dhabi Pay

 Most government entities in the UAE have an online channel for payment of their services.
 A customer can apply to services online and pay for them via the same website or dedicated emirates’ government portal.
 A customer can pay electricity and water bills, traffic fines, etc.

 There are several tools and methods to implement ePayment for government services.
-They are:

 Payment cards for transportaion